rui-han-crh/tiled-property-flattener/README.md

 // You can read the properties of the custom types,
 // which is map of the custom type name to its flattened properties. console.log("Project types:", parsedProject.getCustomTypes());
+// You can also read the enums, which are a map of the enum name to a Set of its values. console.log("Project enums:", parsedProject.getEnums());

 // Assuming you have the `mapFileData` ready as a JSON object... const parsedMap = TiledMapParser.parse(mapFileData, parsedProject);